nxskok/pasias/docs/23-mds.md

-These are actually not *all* the large ones: M and W, H and N, M and N are also large (which lends some support to these letters being a foursome\endnote{Set of four.
-Match-play golf has a game called "foursomes" where the two players on each team take it in turns to hit the ball, as opposed to the game called "fourballs", where each of the two players plays their own ball, and the team's score on a hole is the better of the two players' scores.} rather than two pairs).
+These are actually not *all* the large ones: M and W, H and N, M and N are also large (which lends some support to these letters being a foursome
+\marginnote{Set of four.
+Match-play golf has a game called  *foursomes* where the two players on each team take it in turns to hit the ball, as opposed to the game called *fourballs*, where each of the two players plays their own ball, and the team's score on a hole is the better of the two players' scores.} rather than two pairs).

 If you prefer, you can work from your `dist` object, the thing I called `d`: